pascallaliberte/sharpen.page/_posts/2019-11-22-bounce-rate-overrated.md

 ---
 layout: post
 title: But How Will This Affect My Bounce Rate?
+description: "Will a longer struggle-first page hurt bounce rate?
+Why that metric is overrated when you’re helping buyers make progress."
 categories: jtbd copywriting
 tags: optimize struggle-first
 author: Pascal Laliberté